MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-projects.md

 # [Azure AI Studio](#tab/ai-studio)

-On the project **Overview** page you can find information about the project, such as the project name, description, and the hub that hosts the project.
-You can also find the project ID, which is used to identify the project via SDK or API.
+On the project **Overview** page you can find information about the project.

 :::image type="content" source="../media/how-to/projects/project-settings.png" alt-text="Screenshot of an AI Studio project settings page." lightbox = "../media/how-to/projects/project-settings.png":::

-- Name: The name of the project corresponds to the selected project in the left panel.
+- Name: The name of the project appears in the top left corner.
+You can rename the project using the edit tool.
-- Location: The location of the hub that hosts the project.
-For supported locations, see [Azure AI Studio regions](../reference/region-support.md).
 - Subscription: The subscription that hosts the hub that hosts the project.
 - Resource group: The resource group that hosts the hub that hosts the project.